TiendaNube/api-docs/resources/discounts/index.md

 We will call Tier to a specific group of promotions.
 These tiers will be executed in order and will apply depending on one of each other.

-We have three tiers: Line Item, Cross Item and Shipping Line.
+We have three tiers: Line Item, Cross Items and Shipping Line.

 ![](./images/promotion_tiers.png)